Home

 What is the best way to take a remedy?

 Homeopathic remedies can be taken as dry pillules, placed in the mouth.
 A far better way to take a remedy though is to dissolve it in water (2 pillules).
 This enables the remedy to come into contact with a greater surface area in the mouth when taken.
-This enables the remedy to work faster.
+This will result in the remedy working faster.
 By stirring well before each dose (ie: succussing) this increases the strength of the remedy slightly each time ensuring your Vital Force doesn't get used to exactly the same strength of remedy.
 For most acute ailments take 1 teaspoon 3 times a day initially, then once improvement is apparrent back off to twice or once a day as needed.
 When you are completely well stop the remedy.

 Be sure not to handle the remedies; just tip the 2 pillules straight into the glass.
 Place some Glad Wrap over the glass and write the remedy name clearly on the glass with a permanent marker.
 Keep it up in a cupboard, or similar place, away from sunlight, strong heat, and of course, the kids!
 A wet remedy will last up to 4 or 5 days.